-This application for blood and tumour tissue testing to detect germline or somatic BRCA1 or BRCA2 gene mutations (referred to as BRCA mutation in this Application), is for newly diagnosed, advanced (FIGO stage III-IV), high-grade epithelial ovarian, fallopian tube or primary peritoneal cancer, who do not met the eligibility criteria of MBS item 73295 or MBS item 73296, to determine PBS eligibility for olaparib as first-line maintenance therapy.
+Description of Medical ServiceBlood and tumour tissue testing to detect germline or somatic BRCA1 or BRCA2 gene mutations in patients with newly diagnosed, advanced (FIGO stage III-IV), high-grade epithelial ovarian, fallopian tube or primary peritoneal cancer, who do not met the eligibility criteria of MBS item 73295 or MBS item 73296, to determine PBS eligibility for olaparib as first-line maintenance therapy.

 Description of Medical ConditionOvarian cancer is the eighth most commonly diagnosed type of cancer for women in Australia, with an estimated 1613 new cases in 2018.1 The 5-year relative survival for women with ovarian cancer in Australia is low at 44.4%.1 The most common and most aggressive histological subtype is high-grade serous ovarian cancer (HGSOC).
 Patients with fallopian tube or primary peritoneal cancer have similar serous features and are usually treated as for ovarian cancer.
 HGSOC is difficult to diagnose in its early stages as there are no effective tests for early detection, and symptoms tend to be vague and non-specific (e.g. bloating, fatigue and abdominal pain) so most women are diagnosed when their disease is advanced and widespread.
 Standard first line treatment of HGSOC is platinum-based chemotherapy.2 Ovarian cancer is a highly chemo-sensitive tumour type, but more than 70% of women with advanced disease who initially respond to first-line chemotherapy will eventually relapse and require re-treatment.
 BRCA1 and BRCA2 mutational loss of function is a primary driver of ovarian cancer.